isabella232/project-bot/README.md

 ## Configuration

-The Helix Bot app needs a configuration file `.github/org-project-bot.yaml` that contains the list of projects it should add new issues to:
+The Organization Project Bot app needs a configuration file `.github/org-project-bot.yaml` that contains the list of projects it should add new issues to:

 ```yaml